-Ko Lanta is a beautiful island off the southwestern coast of Thailand, part of the province of Krabi.
+Ko Lanta, also spelt as Koh Lanta, is a beautiful island off the southwestern coast of Thailand, part of the province of Krabi.
 Surrounded by the Andaman Sea, the warm clear waters lap up against the pristine white beaches where you can laze away a sunny day, before experiencing a fiery beachside nightlife scene that will have your hair standing on end.
 Average temperatures hover around 30 degrees C (86 F) and the area is thought to be one of the origins of the Thai people, with evidence dating back to the prehistoric period.
 Ko Lanta is a place to relax, where the words “island life” seem to resonate with ubiquity.

 Read on to find out about the best things to do in Ko Lanta, Thailand:

 When in Thailand, going to a street night market is a must.
 As in the rest of the country, Ko Lanta proudly hosts such markets everywhere.
 Perhaps the best of the markets is the night market in Baan Saladan on Wednesday evenings.
 Market stalls are open all day long, but the night market really gets going at around 4 pm and goes through until around 9 pm.
 An array of food, clothing, and souvenirs are available, at often very cheap prices.
-If you like to eat your street food from from a skewer, you will very much enjoy this market.
+If you like to eat your street food from a skewer, you will very much enjoy this market.
 You’ll find meat on a stick, fish on a stick, and deserts on a stick.
 In fact, if the vendors found a way to achieve it, I’m sure they’d sell massaman curry or pad Thai on a stick too.
 The clothing and souvenir stalls will be like many you have seen throughout Thailand if you have been elsewhere in this wondrous country.
+There’s definitely something that will appeal to you here with all the numerous things to do and sights at the street markets.

 Traditional Street Market